Safety and Quality Management

-To ensure that the safety of the operation is maintained at the world’s busiest commercial single runway airport, ANS have implemented a systemised, tailored and proportionate approach to safety management.
-To achieve this we have employed a Unified Management Manual (UMM) which integrates safety management with two other critical fields, Quality and Security.
+To ensure that the safety of the operation is maintained at all our sites, ANS have implemented a systemised, tailored and proportionate approach to safety management.
+To achieve this, we have employed a Unified Management Manual (UMM) which integrates safety management with two other critical fields, Quality and Security.
 These three elements are fundamental in helping to provide operational safety.

 The UMM comprises of three manuals:

 - Quality Management Manual